hummat/hummat.github.io/_posts/2021-06-29-deep-learning-on-synthetic-data.md

 Luckily, we don't even have to actually write the program ourselves.
 Enter [BlenderProc](https://github.com/DLR-RM/BlenderProc), _a procedural Blender pipeline for photorealistic training image generation_.
 In my short introduction to Blender, I've missed one very important trick it has up its sleeves: A complete Python _Application Programming Interface_ (API) allowing us to achieve _everything_ that can be done by manually interacting with the user interface but through lines of code instead of mouse and keyboard input.

 This is what BlenderProc builds on to provide functions to place objects, lights, textures and a camera into virtual scene and then uses Blenders physically-based path tracer to make photorealistic renders of it.
 All of these steps can be repeated as many times as required, randomly sampling object, light and camera positions and orientations, textures, light strength and color and much more.
 Have a look at the example below.
-By randomly placing the cup inside a cube consisting of four wall planes, a floor and a ceiling, adding a randomly place light with varying strength and color and then rendering it from multiple random viewpoints we already get a more physically correct representation with proper lighting, reflections and shadows compared to random background photos.
+By randomly placing the cup inside a cube consisting of four wall planes, a floor and a ceiling, adding a randomly placed light with varying strength and color and then rendering it from multiple random viewpoints we already get a more physically correct representation with proper lighting, reflections and shadows compared to random background photos.

 <div id="slideshow3" class="slideshow-container">
   <div class="mySlides">